creative research gallery and drawing center

-For this exhibit 82 artists from 26 states and 4 countries submitted 240 works for consideration.
-Fifteen works by the following 14 artists from 12 states and Canada were selected for presentation in the gallery and the Manifest Exhibition Annual publication.
+For this exhibit 64 artists from 25 states and 4 countries submitted 192 works for consideration.
+Twenty-two works by the following 17 artists from 11 states, and the countries of Canada, Colombia, and Germany were selected by several jurors from across the U.S. for presentation in the gallery and the Manifest Exhibition Annual publication.

 Presenting works by:

-This exhibition of James's work is one of 9 selected from among 151 proposals submitted for consideration for Manifest’s 12th season.
+This exhibition of Jay Senetchko’s work is one of 8 selected from among 137 proposals submitted for consideration for Manifest’s 13th season.